 May 15 – May 15, 10:00 AM – 3:00 PM

-The distinguished Grand Concourse stretches more than four miles through the Bronx, from East 138th Street to Mosholu Parkway.
-It consists of a central roadway, service roads, submerged transverse roads, and landscaped malls.
-The boulevard was designed by Louis Aloys Risse, a French-born immigrant who worked for the New York City Department of Street Improvements, and was constructed between 1897 and 1909.
-Risse’s innovative street plan was inspired by the world-renowned Champs-Élysées in Paris, Olmsted & Vaux’s design for Central Park, and the Eastern and Ocean Parkways in Brooklyn.
-Today, the Grand Concourse serves as the central landscaped thoroughfare of the Grand Concourse Historic District, which spans the blocks between East 151st Street and 167th Street, as well as sections of Gerard and Walton Avenues.
+The distinguished Grand Concourse stretches more than four miles through the Bronx, from East 138th Street to Mosholu Parkway consisting of a central roadway, service roads, submerged transverse streets and landscaped malls.
+Constructed from 1897 to 1909, the boulevard was designed by Louis Aloys Risse, a French-born immigrant who worked for the New York City Department of Street Improvements.
+Risse’s innovative street plan drew inspiration from the world-renowned Champs-Élysées in Paris, Olmsted and Vaux’s design for Central Park, and Eastern and Ocean parkways in Brooklyn.
+The thoroughfare serves as the central landscaped boulevard defining the Grand Concourse historic district, which covers the blocks between East 151st Street and 167th Street as well as sections of Gerard and Walton avenues.

 Event Website